A Response to Ben Carson's Creation vs. Evolution Video

 Yes, they have.
 Here's one page from Talk Origins on the topic, Observed Instances of Speciation, and another, Some More Observed Speciation Events.
 One interesting example is the London Underground mosquito, as described in the article, The London Underground Has Its Own Species Of Mosquito.
 The distribution is actually a little wider than just London, but this is a new mosquito species that appears to have formed in the time of subways, with unique adaptations to its subterranean environment.

 However, keep in mind that speciation 'events' aren't necessarily rapid, and that species is a fuzzy concept, anyway.
 I have an entry, Which Came First, the Chicken or the Egg?
 And a Discussion of the Fuzziness of Species, discussing this fuzziness, and how it can be difficult to determine when two different populations merit the designation of separate species, rather than just varieties or breeds of the same species.
 A potential ongoing speciation event is that of the apple maggot flies.
 Their ancestors laid their eggs exclusively on hawthornes, which are native to North America.
 With the introduction of apples by Europeans, some of the flies began laying their eggs on apples.
-Right now, the flies that were born on hawthornes tend to look for mates and lay their eggs on hawthornes, while the flies that were born on apples tend to do likewise but with apples.
+Right now, the flies that are born on hawthornes tend to look for mates and lay their eggs on hawthornes, while the flies that are born on apples tend to do likewise but with apples.
 So, there are currently two populations of these flies, with little gene flow between the two populations, and with genetic differences starting to show up between the populations.
 It's possible that given enough time, these two populations will have accumulated enough separate mutations that they can no longer interbreed and will have become separate species.

 Now, having talked and corresponded with several creationists in the past, I suspect Carson might say that the London Underground mosquitos are still just mosquitos, and that the apple maggot flies are still just flies, but that overlooks that these are still examples of speciation, where one interbreeding population has become two separate populations.
 This is a pre-requisite of the branching pattern we see with universal common descent - populations must split into separate reproductively isolated populations so that those populations can take separate evolutionary paths and develop different traits in each population.
 The types of large scale changes, such as from a land based hoofed animal to a whale, are going to take many, many, many generations to accumulate, and nobody would expect to see such changes occur rapidly.